sambittarai/Glaucoma-Detection/README.md

 # Glaucoma-Detection
-Complete framework of Glaucoma Detection from fundus images
+Complete framework of Glaucoma Detection from fundus images.
+This is also part of my final year thesis.